After spending the morning in Philly, we headed towards Baltimore, MD, but we had a couple planned stops along the way.

 Since we were in Baltimore, we rooted outwardly for the Orioles.
 However, we have to root for Josh Donaldson of the Blue Jays, because he’s a former Auburn Tiger and over the last several years have actually become fans of the Blue Jays.
 Final Score Toronto 7 Baltimore 1

 That evening we got to the National Harbor Gaylord, which was our home for next several days.
-Check back for the what we saw in the D.C. area.
+The next post is about our day in National Harbor, MD.

 Photo of Grizzly courtesy of https://delawarestatenews.net/news/trump-time-harrington/